VaultCord/Account-Connector/README.md

 You can always use the **Manual** option on our dashboard if that makes you more comfortable

+Other websites & origins are **NOT** able to access data from the local webserver, there are security checks in place for that.

 ## Copyright License

 VaultCord Account Connector is licensed under **Elastic License 2.0**